agiacalone/cecs-378-reading-buffer-overflow/README.md

 }
 ```

-9. Rewrite the two functions shown below so they are no longer vulnerable to a buffer overflow
+9. Rewrite the two functions shown below so they are no longer vulnerable to a buffer overflow attack.
+Don’t use any ‘safe’ libraries in your solution.
-attack.
 ``` C
 int copy_buf ( char *to , int pos , char * from , int len )
 {